shuoyangd/tape4nmt/README.md

 ### I'm sold.
 How do I start to use it?

 Before you start, note that this workflow is tested on the sun grid manager configured on [CLSP](https://www.clsp.jhu.edu) grid out-of-box.
-But don't worry, you may only need to slightly tweak `action_flags` and `resource_flags` in the `.tconf` file to be able to use this on other grid that uses sun grid manager.
+But don't worry, you may only need to slightly tweak `action_flags` and `resource_flags` in the `main.tconf` file to be able to use this on other grid that uses sun grid manager.
 Or in the worse case, you could substitute all submitter with `"bash"` to run everything locally or define your own submitter!

+The workflow is pre-configured to build an IWSLT German-English system with fairseq.
 Follow this [tutorial](https://github.com/shuoyangd/tape4nmt/blob/master/TUTORIAL.md) to get started.

 ### Hey I found your workflow does not do xxx...